1. The load of a training must be higher than the fitness level of the horse

 In order to build muscle, whether this is for more stamina or strength, a specific exercise has to be performed intense enough. or in other words, the existing muscles must experience a slight overload to force the body to adapt and grow to become stronger in the future.

-If the exercise intensity is within the normal reach, it is too low to cause adaptation and growth.
+If the exercise load is within the normal reach, it is too low to cause adaptation and growth.
 You can’t expect adjustment.
-The training intensity is the most important factor to improve strength and thus performance, because if a horse is not strong enough to perform an exercise it will loose balance, make errors etc. A training must be well above 'normal' and become more and more heavy as the fitness level of the horse increases.
+The training load is the most important factor to improve strength and thus performance, because if a horse is not strong enough to perform an exercise it will loose balance, make errors etc. A training must be well above 'normal' and become more and more heavy as the fitness level of the horse increases.

-The correct increase in overload can be achieved by increasing the training frequency, intensity and duration, both within one training session and between training sessions.
+The correct increase in loading can be achieved by increasing the training frequency, intensity and duration, both within one training session and between training sessions.
 To prevent overtraining you do not change more than one factor every two weeks.

 2. Schedule enough ‘active’ rest days